 Building on the success of the MAT Waiver Training Initiative, PAEA received a three-year sub-award through the Providers Clinical Support System (PCSS) to conduct MAT waiver training sessions targeted to faculty, preceptors, and other stakeholders.
 This project concluded in July 2022 and resulted in the successful facilitation of 8 trainings for a total of 273 participants.

 While expanding the number of MAT providers is a critical component of the larger strategy to combat the opioid epidemic, PAEA also recognizes the importance of expanded high-quality substance use disorder education for PA students.
 To help meet this aim, PAEA was awarded $476,000 over two years by SAMHSA in 2019 through the agency’s Expansion of Practitioner Education (PRAC-ED) grant to administer the PRAC-ED-PA project.

 From 2019–2021, PAEA collaborated with the faculty of 10 pilot PA programs on the PRAC-ED-PA project to develop a standardized substance use disorder curriculum, which was administered and evaluated prior to its expansion to an additional 10 programs in the second year of the project.
-Ultimately, this resulted in the finalized PRAC-ED-PA curricular content being available to all PA programs at the conclusion of the project.

-By enhancing and improving existing substance use disorder curriculum for PA students through PRAC-ED-PA, PA students will be better prepared to prevent, identify, and treat highly prevalent substance use disorders upon entering practice.
+By enhancing and improving existing substance use disorder curriculum for PA students through PRAC-ED-PA, PA students were better prepared to prevent, identify, and treat highly prevalent substance use disorders upon entering practice.
 This is yet another example of PA education’s vital role in preparing a PA workforce that is well-equipped to meet the current and growing needs of patients nationwide.